-- A. To be eligible for awards consideration for the 97th Awards year, a documentary short film must fulfill one of the following qualifying criteria.
-The eligibility period begins on October 1, 2023, and ends on September 30, 2024.
+- A. To be eligible for awards consideration for the 98th Awards year, a documentary short film must fulfill one of the following qualifying criteria.
+The eligibility period begins on October 1, 2024, and ends on September 30, 2025.
 This qualification must take place within two years of the film's completion date. - 1.
-The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
-The seven consecutive days of the theatrical release are required to occur in one venue.
-The picture also must be advertised during its run in a manner normal and customary to theatrical distribution practices.
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days in the same commercial motion picture theater, during which screenings must occur at least one time daily.
+The picture must be advertised and exploited during the theatrical qualifying run in a manner normal and customary to theatrical distribution practices.

-All eligible motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24-or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to ST 428-1:2006 D-Cinema Distribution Master - Image Characteristics; image compression (if used) conforming to ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in the "SMPTE DCP" format.
-SMPTE DCP refers to SMPTE ST 429-2:2020 D-Cinema Packaging - DCP Operational Constraints and related specifications.
-(Blu-ray format does not meet Digital Cinema requirements.)
+All motion pictures must be publicly exhibited by means of 35mm or 70mm film, or in a 24- or 48-frame progressive scan Digital Cinema format with a minimum projector resolution of 2048 by 1080 pixels, source image format conforming to the most recent revision of SMPTE ST 428-1 (D-Cinema Distribution Master - Image Characteristics); image compression (if used) conforming to the most recent revision of ISO/IEC 15444-1 (JPEG 2000); and image and sound files packaged as Digital Cinema Packages (DCPs) in the "SMPTE DCP" format.
+SMPTE DCP refers to SMPTE ST 429-2 (D-Cinema Packaging - DCP Operational Constraints) and related specifications.
+(Bluray format does not meet Digital Cinema requirements.)

 The audio in a Digital Cinema Package (DCP) is typically 5.1 or 7.1 channels of discrete audio.
-The minimum for a non-mono configuration of the audio shall be three channels as Left, Center,

-Right (a Left/Right configuration is not acceptable in a theatrical environment).
+The minimum for a non-mono configuration of the audio shall be three channels as Left, Center, Right (a Left/Right configuration is not acceptable in a theatrical environment).
 In addition to channel-based audio, object-based audio may also be present as an immersive audio bitstream.

-The discrete audio data shall be formatted in conformance with SMPTE ST 429-3:2007 D-Cinema Packaging - Sound and Picture Track File, SMPTE ST 428-2:2006 D-Cinema Distribution Master - Audio Characteristics and SMPTE ST 428-12:2013 D-Cinema Distribution Master Common Audio Channels and Soundfield Groups.
-Immersive audio, if present, shall be formatted in conformance with SMPTE ST 2098-2:2019 Immersive Audio Bitstream Specification and SMPTE 429-18:2019 D-Cinema Packaging - Immersive Audio Track File and packaged in conformance with SMPTE 429-19:2019 D-Cinema Packaging - DCP Operational Constraints for Immersive Audio.
+The discrete audio data shall be formatted in conformance with the most recent revision of SMPTE ST 429-3 (D-Cinema Packaging - Sound and Picture Track File), SMPTE ST 428-2 (D-Cinema Distribution Master - Audio Characteristics) and SMPTE ST 428-12 (D-Cinema Distribution Master Common Audio Channels and Soundfield Groups).
+Immersive audio, if present, shall be formatted in conformance with the most recent revision of SMPTE ST 2098-2 (Immersive Audio Bitstream Specification) and SMPTE 429-18 (D-Cinema Packaging - Immersive Audio Track File) and packaged in conformance with the most recent revision of SMPTE 429-19 (D-Cinema Packaging - DCP Operational Constraints for Immersive Audio).